runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 5. _Ops: Updates ticket_
 6. **Dev: Continues their work**

-With Terraform, there’s less of Step 2 (Dev: Waits) but apart from that, not much has changed.
+With Terraform, there's less of Step 2 (Dev: Waits) but apart from that, not much has changed.

-> If only ops is writing Terraform, your developers’ experience is the same.
+> If only ops is writing Terraform, your developers' experience is the same.

 ## Devs Want To Help...